JimTornvall/HA-TTD-SimpleCalculator/README.md

 ## TODO

-- Add more tests
-- Refactor all the duplicated code in the tests
+- One more test for the separator spec + newlines among the numbers
 - Refactor all the duplicated code in add.go
 - Build the actual calculator main.go